RobertoM89/BigRig/README.md

 When the hand is in its default pose, no attribute is active, so even if you changed any of the parameter in the *Hand Tuner* windows you wouldn't see any difference.
 Before starting to tune the different parameters, change the value of the hand attribute you want to tune in the Channel Box, in order to see how the pose is improved.

 In order to change a parameter you can either:
-- type the new value and press *Enter* to save it;
+- type the new value and press <code>Enter</code> to save it;
-- press *Ctrl* and drag on the value to change it and save it at the same time while dragging;
+- press <code>Ctrl</code> and drag on the value to change it and save it at the same time while dragging;
 - or just type the value and then click on the **Save** button.

 If you want to copy the values entered for one side to the other side, click on the *Mirror values Left to Right* or *Mirror values Right to Left* accordingly.
 Only the values of the active tab are copied.
 Signs are reversed automatically where necessary.